ja11sop/std-filesystem-relative/papers/DXXXX.md

 ## 4. Proposal

-The proposal is to add the following operations to the [File System TS - N4099](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4099.html).
+In a nutsell the proposal is to add the following operations to the [File System TS - N4099](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4099.html).

 ```cpp
 path common_prefix( const path& p1, const path& p2 );